konung-nvkz/konung-nvkz/README.md

 I am interested in joining forces on thrilling web development projects.
 If you possess any concepts or openings for collaboration, please don't hesitate to contact me.
 I am perpetually eager to collaborate with skilled individuals and make contributions to groundbreaking projects.

 I am seeking assistance in staying up-to-date with the most recent web development trends and programming best practices.
 If you have any valuable resources or insights to offer, I would greatly appreciate if you share.
+One of my interests is improving skills of technical writing.
+So in plans I am going to make a repo with notes on the topic.

 ## You can find me here